1995 Okinawa rape incident: Trial

-Having been encouraged by his lawyer, who told him that Japanese courts are generally more lenient to those who confess their crimes and express remorse, Gill pleaded guilty to the rape, though continuously claimed in letters and phone calls to his parents that he and the other two were being manipulated by police into making statements in accordance with a false story, claiming that he would be killed if he did not acquiesce, and that police were presenting them with evidence such as photographs of his own blood stained underwear, which he said did not make sense, given that he would never throw away a pair of underwear with his name sewed on it, despite this Gill bragged in court while addressing the victim and her family that he had taken responsibility for the rape by admitting he had done it, before this, the victim in a letter read by prosecutors asked the judges to imprison the three for life, with the victims parents begging the court in separate letters asking the judges to give them the death penalty.
+Having been encouraged by his lawyer, who told him that Japanese courts are generally more lenient to those who confess their crimes and express remorse, Gill pleaded guilty to the rape, though he continuously claimed in letters and phone calls to his parents that he and the other two were being manipulated by police into making statements in accordance with a false story, claiming that he would be killed if he did not acquiesce, and that police were presenting them with evidence such as photographs of his own blood stained underwear, which he said did not make sense, given that he would never throw away a pair of underwear with his name sewed on it.
+Despite this, Gill bragged in court while addressing the victim and her family that he had taken responsibility for the rape by admitting he had done it.
+Previously, the victim asked the judges to imprison the three for life in a letter read by prosecutors, with the victim's parents begging the court in separate letters asking the judges to give them the death penalty.
 Gill further claimed that he was unaware of the victim's young age due to a lack of light.
 In one letter, Gill asked his parents to look after his family for him, and further went on to claim that he believed his circumstances were a divine punishment for faltering in his faith as a Jehovah's Witness.
-Whereas the other two men insisted throughout the trial that they had not committed rape, but pleaded guilty to conspiracy.
+The other two men insisted throughout the trial that they had not committed rape, but pleaded guilty to conspiracy.
 The trial concluded on March 7, 1996.
-Gill had explained to the judges that he had been under a lot of work-related stress in the weeks preceding the crime which were exacerbated by his orders for a transfer back to the U.S. being canceled after he had failed his Physical Readiness Test for excess weight.
-His attorney would claim that this would also cause him to have homicidal ideation.
+Gill had explained to the judges that he had been under a lot of work-related stress in the weeks preceding the crime which was exacerbated by his orders for a transfer back to the U.S. being canceled after he had failed his Physical Readiness Test for excess weight.
+His attorney claimed that this also caused him to have homicidal ideation.

 On the trial session on December 11 of the same year, Harp's statement detailing his alleged role in the kidnapping and rape was read aloud in court.
-When prompted by his attorney, Harp would say that he tried to correct investigators that he had never raped the victim and that he had signed the statement confessing to his crimes under duress from American police.
+When prompted by his attorney, Harp said that he had tried to correct investigators, that he had never raped the victim, and that he had signed the statement confessing to his crimes under duress from American police.
 He also said no when his lawyer asked if he had read the statement clearly before signing.
 He further went on to apologize for claiming he was not the one who bound the victim's hands during an earlier session.